Daily routines Grooming and dental care Rescue-aware handovers

 Keep prevention boring and predictable

-Routine vet checks, vaccinations, parasite prevention, weight monitoring, and dental advice all form part of responsible Yorkie care.
-This is especially important for puppies, seniors, and rehomed dogs with incomplete histories.
+Routine vet checks, vaccinations, parasite prevention, weight monitoring, and dental advice — all part of responsible Yorkie care.
+Especially important for puppies, seniors, and rehomed dogs with incomplete histories.

-Use the Yorkie health guide for common warning signs, or go straight to the focused guides for not eating, vomiting or diarrhoea, and shaking.
+Use the Yorkie health guide for common warning signs, or go straight to the focused guides for not eating, vomiting or diarrhoea, shaking, or senior Yorkie care.

-If you are leaving your Yorkie with family, a sitter, or a boarding home, send the same basic information card with food, routine, medication, vet contact, fears, and emergency instructions.
+If you are leaving your Yorkie with family, a sitter, or a boarding home, send the same basic info card: food, routine, medication, vet contact, fears, and emergency instructions.

 Vet preparedness